Returning home from the Arctic

 When you are booking your flights you will need to check your trip dates carefully and ensure you are arriving in plenty of time.
 If you are late, the ship will not wait for you.

 Booking your international flights will depend on your personal circumstances.
-Some of our passengers are choosing to wait to purchase flights, while others are preferring to book their flights to take advantage of current availability and pricing.
+Some of our passengers are choosing to wait to purchase flights, while others prefer to book their flights to take advantage of current availability and pricing.
 We would recommend that you seek the advice of an airline or flight specialist.

 Changeable/refundable tickets will give you peace of mind and flexibility should anything unexpected happen.
 Whatever you choose, we strongly recommend that you opt for flexible ticket options.